Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 13: Connecting our Application to the Database

-# 113. Connecting the rooms page to the make reservation page
+# 114. Connecting the Major's Suite page, and extracting our javascript module